CHÂTEAU LYNCH BAGES 1986

 Adrian van Velsen - vvWine

-Dense ruby, still a beautiful shine.
-Initially reserved, needs time to open up, then shows tobacco, herbs and tea, very deep, stony, with dark fruit, cherries, blackcurrants.
-Dense palate, still very youthful, almost a little impetuous, it has power and strength, still shows youthfulness on the one hand but also aromatic mature tones that don't quite fit into the overall picture.
-Ends pleasantly long and with a beautiful, dark fruity retro aroma.
+Dense ruby, still beautiful shine.
+Initially restrained, needs time to open, then shows tobacco, herbs also tea, very profound, stony, with dark fruit, cherries, blackcurrants.
+Dense palate, still very youthful, almost somewhat impetuous, this has power and strength, shows on one hand still youthfulness but also already aromatic mature tones, which do not quite fit into the overall picture.
+Ends pleasantly long and with beautiful, dark fruity retro-aromatics.
 A wine between two lives?
-I've had this 1986 vintage in the glass before, not an optimal bottle?
+I have had this 1986 significantly better in the glass, not an optimal bottle?

 Read more